fbpx

 Each term ends with a presentation, either to peers or parents (depending on the venue).
 This is an excellent opportunity for students to showcase what they’ve learned over the course of the term and continue their confidence-building journey.

-Students generally spend the last couple of sessions preparing and practising their speeches for the presentation.
+Students generally spend the last session or two preparing and practising their debating speeches for the presentation.

 As a mixed-experience program, our Debating Wallabies program is designed to be completed multiple times – with a different focus every term, there’s always something new for students to take away from the program!